hegdepavankumar/Cipher-Encryption-Decryption/README.md

 This project was inspired by the concept of the Caesar cipher and was created for educational purposes.

 ## Instructions
-1).Fork this repository <br>
+1).
+Fork this repository <br>
-2).Clone the forked repository  <br>
+2).
+Clone the forked repository  <br>
-3).Add your contributions (code or documentation)  <br>
+3).
+Add your contributions (code or documentation)  <br>
-4).Commit and push  <br>
+4).
+Commit and push  <br>
-5).Wait for pull request to be merged  <br>
+5).
+Wait for the pull request to be merged  <br>

 ## Contributing
-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
-3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+3. Commit your changes (git commit -m 'Add some AmazingFeature')
 4. Push to the Branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request